Diagnosing bladder cancer

 Tests and procedures used to diagnose bladder cancer may include:

-- Cystoscopy.
-To perform cystoscopy, your doctor inserts a small, narrow tube (cystoscope) through the urethra.
+- Using a scope to examine the inside of your bladder (cystoscopy).
+To perform cystoscopy, your doctor inserts a small, narrow tube (cystoscope) through your urethra.
 The cystoscope has a lens that allows your doctor to see the inside of your urethra and bladder, to examine these structures for signs of disease.
+Cystoscopy can be done in a doctor's office or in the hospital.

-- Biopsy.
+- Removing a sample of tissue for testing (biopsy).
 During cystoscopy, your doctor may pass a special tool through the scope and into your bladder to collect a cell sample (biopsy) for testing.
 This procedure is sometimes called transurethral resection of bladder tumor (TURBT).
 TURBT can also be used to treat bladder cancer.

-- Urine cytology.
+- Examining a urine sample (urine cytology).
 A sample of your urine is analyzed under a microscope to check for cancer cells in a procedure called urine cytology.

 Imaging tests.
 Imaging tests, such as computerized tomography (CT) urogram or retrograde pyelogram, allow your doctor to examine the structures of your urinary tract.